Black Ice JacketEXTREME CONDITIONS MOUNTAINEERING EXPEDITION DOWN JACKET

 - Non-whip face aperture drawcords ideal for use in windy conditions

-- Soft fleece beardguard around face and mouth for extra comfort
+- Soft fleece beardguard at chin and mouth for extra comfort

-- Internal fine mesh security pocket and internal water bottle warmer pocket
+- Internal fine mesh security pocket and internal water bottle pocket

 - Two deep hand-warmer pockets with outer fabric storm protection